-The calming scent may be beneficial for humans in relieving stress and anxiety, but lavender, especially in the form of oil, can be dangerous to cats.
+The calming scent may be beneficial for humans in relieving stress and anxiety.
+However, lavender, especially in the form of oil, can be dangerous to your feline friend.

-Below is a detailed guide to keeping your cat safe from lavender, with information on types of lavender, poison prevention, and treatment options.
+Below is a detailed guide to keeping your cat safe from lavender.
+Keep reading for information on types of lavender, poison prevention, and treatment options.

 Cats and Lavender: Is it Safe?